 IT Services (ITS) is Concordia’s resource for your technical needs serving faculty, staff, and both residential, off-campus and online students.
 ITS offers a wide variety of services to the campus community.

 The Information Commons in the Scheele Memorial Library is the main student computing center.
-It is divided into two parts - a reference area comprised of two public-access kiosk computers and the reference librarian’s station, and a work section made up of a core area of 16 student-access computers and 13 student-access workstations are distributed throughout the main and lower levels of the library.
-Each of these computers is attached to the campus network, through which access to the resources available via the Internet are procured.
-They are also connected to several networked printers so that hard copies of online documents, research results, and other materials can be made.
-Finally, all 29 student-access computers in the work quarter offer users the Microsoft Office suite of productivity tools (Word, Excel, PowerPoint, etc.) is available on all student-access computers, enabling the user to complete various classroom assignments and other tasks.
-Apart from this group of workstations, 10 laptops equipped with Wi-Fi are available for checkout at the circulation desk.
+It is divided into two parts - a reference section comprised of two public-access kiosk computers and the reference librarian’s station, and a work section made up of student-access workstations which are distributed throughout the main and lower levels of the library.
+Each of these computers is attached to the CCNYNET network and network printers.
+Microsoft Office (Word, Excel, PowerPoint, etc.) is available on all student-access computers, enabling the user to complete various classroom assignments and other tasks.

 Several databases are accessible on the units located in the Information Commons.
 Each of these workstations provides access to the instruments available from the Westchester Academic Libraries Directors Organization (WALDO), including the online catalog of Scheele Memorial Library and WALDO’s own online union catalog (these are the default options on the reference computers).
 The two computers in the reference section feature access to WorldCat, a utility which presents information on over one billion items held in more than 10,000 libraries around the world.
-Moreover, the library is constantly adding new databases which may prove valuable to Scheele’s users.
+New databases are constantly being added to the growing list of resources so valuable to Scheele’s users.
 Also, students are entitled to full access to the New York Times.